 TVCC has a small campus security force.
 In an emergency, dialing 9-911 from campus phones, or 911 from pay phones, connects to the Ontario police and fire departments.
-In other situations, dial 541-212-9594 or 541-212-9576 for the campus security manager.
+In other situations, dial 541-212-9594 or 541-212-9124 for the campus security manager.
 Campus emergency and criminal incidents should be reported to the security manager as soon as possible.
 The security manager will notify the appropriate TVCC administrator.

 TVCC security personnel routinely inspect campus lighting to ensure the safety of students.
-If a problem arises with lighting, please report it to the Security Director at 541-881-5706.
+If a problem arises with lighting, please report it to the Director of Physical Plant and Security at 541-881-5712.

 Campus facilities are for the use of students.
-Policies regarding the access of facilities to non-students can be obtained from the Vice President of Administration.
+Policies regarding the access of facilities to nonstudents can be obtained from the Vice President of Administration.
 Individuals who are acting suspiciously or who are in unauthorized areas need to be reported to the campus security personnel at once.